ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 - `au_kerberos_principal` (String) Specify the principal name that must appear as the server name in the Kerberos ticket.This value must be a full principal name, including the Kerberos realm.
 For example, <tt>foo/bar@REALM</tt> .
   - CLI Alias: `kerberos-principal`
 - `au_kerberos_verify_signature` (Boolean) - Default value: `true`
+- `au_ldap_attributes` (String) Specify the list of the extra user attributes to retrieve from the LDAP user store and kept in a <tt>var://context/ldap/auxiliary-attributes</tt> context variable for future use, such as AAA postprocessing.
+To define the list of LDAP attributes as the auxiliary information for AAA, use the comma (,) as the delimiter.
+For example, <tt>email, cn, userPassword</tt> .
+  - CLI Alias: `au-ldap-attributes`
+- `au_ldap_bind_dn` (String) Specify the DN to bind to the LDAP server for an LDAP search.
+This value is used when the password from the extract identity phase is a WS-Security UsernameToken PasswordDigest.
+The LDAP server is searched for the corresponding password to verify the PasswordDigest.
+  - CLI Alias: `ldap-bind-dn`
+- `au_ldap_bind_password_alias` (String) Specify the alias for the password to bind to the LDAP server for the LDAP search.
+This value is used when the password from the extract identity phase is a WS-Security UsernameToken PasswordDigest.
+The LDAP server is searched for the corresponding password to verify the PasswordDigest.
+  - CLI Alias: `ldap-bind-password-alias`
+  - Reference to: `datapower_password_alias:id`
+- `au_ldap_load_balance_group` (String) Specify the name of the load balancer group that contains the LDAP servers.
+  - CLI Alias: `ldap-lbgroup`
+  - Reference to: `datapower_load_balancer_group:id`
+- `au_ldap_prefix` (String) Specify the prefix to construct the LDAP lookup DN.
+The default value is <tt>cn=</tt> .
+  - CLI Alias: `ldap-prefix`
+  - Default value: `cn=`
+- `au_ldap_read_timeout` (Number) Specify the duration in seconds to wait for a response from the LDAP server before the LDAP connection is closed.
+Enter a value in the range 0 - 86400.
+The default value is 60.
+A value of 0 indicates that the connection never times out. <p>If you configure an LDAP connection pool and assign it to the XML manager, the service can use this LDAP connection pool.
+The LDAP read timer can work with the idle timer of the LDAP connection pool to remove idle connections from the LDAP connection pool.</p>
+  - CLI Alias: `ldap-readtimeout`
+  - Range: `0`-`86400`
+  - Default value: `60`
+- `au_ldap_search_attribute` (String) Specify the attribute to use in the LDAP search.
+The default value is userPassword.
+  - CLI Alias: `ldap-search-attr`
+  - Default value: `userPassword`
+- `au_ldap_search_for_dn` (Boolean) Specify whether to retrieve the user DN with an LDAP search.
+By default, the login name that the user presents is used with the LDAP prefix and LDAP suffix to construct the user DN.
+  - CLI Alias: `ldap-search-for-dn`
+  - Default value: `false`
+- `au_ldap_search_parameters` (String) Specify the name of an LDAP search parameters that retrieves the user DN.
+  - CLI Alias: `ldap-search-param`
+  - Reference to: `datapower_ldap_search_parameters:id`
+- `au_ldap_suffix` (String) Specify the suffix used to construct the LDAP lookup DN.
+  - CLI Alias: `ldap-suffix`
+- `au_ltpa_key_file` (String) <p>Specify the LTPA key file that contains the crypto material to create an LTPA token that can be consumed by WebSphere (both version 1 and version 2) or Domino.</p><ul><li>For WebSphere token creation, you must export the LTPA key file from WebSphere.
+This file has portions encrypted by a password.</li><li>For Domino token creation, the key file contains only the base 64-encoded Domino shared secret.</li></ul>
+  - CLI Alias: `lpta-key-file`
+- `au_ltpa_key_file_password_alias` (String) Specify the password alias of the password that decrypts the LTPA key file.
+This password decrypts certain entries in a WebSphere LTPA key file.
+This password is not applicable to Domino key files.
+  - CLI Alias: `ltpa-key-password-alias`
+  - Reference to: `datapower_password_alias:id`
+- `au_ltpa_stash_file` (String) Specify stash file file that contains the password for the LTPA key file.
+  - CLI Alias: `lpta-stash-file`
+- `au_ltpa_token_versions_bitmap` (Attributes) Specify which versions of LTPA tokens are acceptable.
+  - CLI Alias: `lpta-version` (see [below for nested schema](#nestedatt--result--authenticate--au_ltpa_token_versions_bitmap))
 - `au_map_url` (String) Specify the location of the AAA information file.
 This file contains a list of authenticated identities and the various values needed to authenticate successfully.
   - CLI Alias: `xmlfile-url`
 - `au_method` (String) Specify the method to authenticate the extracted identity.